-When looking to earn a master of social work, it’s important to know what schools have CSWE accredited MSW programs to make sure that you’re applying to programs that meet high standards of faculty, curriculum, and the overall goals of preparing you to help the less fortunate set by the CSWE.
+When looking to earn a master of social work, it’s important to know what graduate schools have CSWE accredited MSW programs to make sure that you’re applying to programs that meet high accreditation standards of faculty, curriculum, and the overall goals of preparing you to help the less fortunate set by the CSWE.
+In the table below are a list of CSWE Accredited Online MSW programs from partner universities to get you started!

 A multicultural scholarly community, the University of Southern California (USC), believes that diversity enriches all of our activities and interactions.
 The mission of the university is the development of human beings and society as a whole through the cultivation and enrichment of the human mind and spirit.